bionetslab/Gentl/README.md

 ![Gentl](/gentl-icon.jpeg)

 # Gentl
-The source code for Gentl ( GENeTic aLgorithm for predicting stage and grade from medical scans of patients with cancer) [[access preprint](doi-when-available)].
+The source code for Gentl (GENeTic aLgorithm for predicting stage and grade from medical scans of patients with cancer) [[access preprint](doi-when-available)].

 <!------------------>

 # About

-This is a repository that contains information on how to reproduce results corresponding to the *cutaneous T cell lymphoma (CTCL)* case study reported in [Spatial cell graph analysis reveals skin tissue organization characteristic for cutaneous T cell lymphoma](https://paper-doi-when-available).
+This is a repository that contains information on how to reproduce results corresponding to the *bladder cancer* case study reported in [Paper title](https://paper-doi-when-available).

 <!------------------>